Accounting Marketing: The Essential Guide for CPA Firms

 3. Failure to Fully Execute

 Some firms are able to formulate a workable strategy, but they have trouble taking it to the finish line.
 Their investment is wasted because it is never fully implemented.
 An initial burst of enthusiasm quickly fades as novelty turns into work.
 For example, a firm plans a monthly webinar series, but once they produce the first webinar or two, interest fades and the initiative dies.
-We’ve seen this happen with blogging and network, too — in fact, any marketing task that requires sustained effort over time.
+We’ve seen this happen with blogging and networking, too — in fact, any marketing task that requires sustained effort over time.
 It’s far easier to put one’s attention into paying client work, instead.

 Sometimes these efforts are killed off intentionally.
 When a new technique fails to deliver quick results, it’s easy for a firm to lose faith and return to “tried and true” tactics that at least work occasionally.
 Often they stop just as the technique was poised to take off.